Tuesday, July 24, 2018

 Wednesday, July 11, 2018

 Watching THE DIRTY DOZEN today, it's dated as fuck, but still entertaining.
-The story was definitely cool and the action scenes were kinda like the cover's the the men's adventure magazines of the 1950's come to life, but I was mainly fascinated by the all-star cast!
+The story was definitely cool and the action scenes were reminiscent the covers the the men's adventure magazines of the 1950's, but I was mainly fascinated by the all-star cast!
 I mean, this thing is pack from floor to ceiling with big names.
 Charles Bronson, Donald Sutherland, Lee Marvin, Ernest Borgnine...pretty much every scene had somebody awesome in it.

 I also found the film to be interesting from a historical perspective.
 I'd love to know more about it.
 For example: I'm curious how many films previous to TDD showed American soldiers so gleefully killing not only Nazi officers and soldiers, but also the women with them?
 Did the subversive feel of the film have something to do with the Vietnam War?